AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

-Allstate’s usage-based insurance program is one of the best options to find affordable coverage if you have a bad driving record.
-Whether you have a DUI on your record, a speeding ticket, several claims, or other moving violations, you can bring your costs down by allowing Allstate to track your driving habits and determine your premium by how safely — or unsafely — you drive.
-You can sign up for both Milewise, Allstate’s pay-per-mile auto insurance program, or Drivewise, Allstate’s safety tracking program, depending on your location.
+If you are eligible, USAA is one of the best options to find affordable coverage if you have a bad driving record.
+The insurer consistently has the most affordable premiums across all driving profiles, whether you have a DUI on your record, a speeding ticket, several claims, or other moving violations.
+Plus, infrequent drivers can bring costs down with SafePilot Miles, USAA’s pay-per-mile auto insurance program.

 FYI: